admssurya/laravel_mini_ewallet/README.md

 This project use Laravel Framework, for server requirements can be found at [documentation](https://laravel.com/docs)

-After clone this project, create env file with duplicate .env.example file.
+After clone this project, create env file with duplicate .env.example file and rename with .env.
 For Database this project use MySql so you must create new database.

 Environmental Database Configuration: